Do I have to purchase/wear the cap and gown from Jostens?

 How are honors indicated for the ceremony?

 Students with honors are directed to the Tassel Table when they check in the day of the ceremony.
-They may exchange the black tassel they received from Jostens for a gold tassel.
-Students do not need to purchase the gold tassel.
+They may exchange the blue tassel they received from Jostens for a silver tassel.
+Students do not need to purchase the silver tassel.

 What name will be read out as graduates cross the stage?